twillis209/zinb_analysis/diary.md

 Ok, I have gotten jobs to run in parallel (albeit by abandoning Singularity), but memory usage is blowing up with `MulticoreParam`.
 I will try `BatchtoolsParam` instead.

 # 7/7/20

+Spent whole day working on getting jobs parallelised on the cluster to some avail.

+# 8/7/20

+Check on most recent jobs on cluster with `exam`.